 The RT circulations are designed as a learning exercise to discover where particular difficulties lie within specific common taxa.
 Results were forwarded to the participating laboratories as soon as practicable.
-Each participant also received a ring test bulletin (RTB37 and RTB38), outlining the reasons for each individual identification discrepancy.
+Each participant also received a ring test bulletin (RTB39 and RTB40), outlining the reasons for each individual identification discrepancy.
 These bulletins contained images of the test material and the alternative, incorrectly recorded taxa, where available.
-Participating laboratories were instructed to retain their ring test specimens, for approximately three weeks after the arrival of their results, to facilitate an improved learning dimension via the essential 'second look'.
-RT37 specimens were required to be returned to Unicomarine for potential future circulation; participants were permitted to retain the RT38 specimens and utilise them for in-house testing or add them to their faunal reference collections.
+Participating laboratories were instructed to retain their ring test specimens, for approximately four weeks after the arrival of their results, to facilitate an improved learning dimension via the essential 'second look'.
+RT39 and RT40 specimens were required to be returned to Thomson Unicomarine for potential future circulation.

-2.2.2.3.1 Thirty-seventh Distribution - RT37
+2.2.2.3.1 Thirty-ninth Distribution - RT39

-Table 2 (Ring Test Bulletin - RTB#37) presents the results for the RT37; Table 1 displays these data arranged by species to enable quick reference to the range of answers received.
-One of the specimens was donated by Lee Heaney (SEPA, Riccarton); another was donated by Carol Milner (APEM).
-Thirteen of the twenty-five specimens circulated were polychaetes; eight were molluscs; and four were crustaceans.
-The agreement at the generic level was generally good; one-hundred and fifteen errors (from a potential seven hundred and fifty) were recorded in the thirty data sets received from twenty-four participating laboratories.
-Agreement at the specific level was also generally good; two hundred and twenty-five errors were recorded.
-One laboratory only identified the ring test specimens to family level and consequently recorded twenty-five errors for both generic and specific identifications.
-Eight of the specimens circulated were incorrectly identified at species level by at least a third of the participants.
-These taxa, responsible for the majority of differences, are described briefly below.
+Table 2 (Ring Test Bulletin - RTB#39) presents the results for the RT39; Table 1 displays these data arranged by species to enable quick reference to the range of answers received.
+Eight of the twenty-five specimens circulated were molluscs; seven were crustaceans; six were polychaetes; two were echinoderms; and two were from minor phyla.
+The agreement at the generic level was generally good; ninety-three errors (from a potential six hundred) were recorded in the twenty-four data sets received from twenty-three participating laboratories.
+Agreement at the specific level was generally poor; one hundred and fifty-one errors were recorded, over a quarter of all specific identifications.
+Six of the specimens circulated were incorrectly identified at species level by at least 46% of the participants.
+These taxa, responsible for the majority of specific differences, are described briefly below.

-The bulk of the errors recorded could be attributed to eight specimens.
-Marenzelleria viridis (medium, fair specimen; specimens verified by Dr Vasily Radashevsky), Desdemona ornata (medium, good / fair specimen), Eusarsiella zostericola (medium, good specimen), Odostomia turrita (medium, good specimen), Yoldiella philippiana (medium, good specimen), Yoldiella philippiana (small, fair specimen) and Parvicardium scabrum (medium, good specimen) accounted for a total of 43% of all generic and 56% of all the specific differences recorded.
-One of these specimens, Odostomia turrita, was incorrectly identified at species level by all except eight participating laboratories, however just three generic errors were recorded.
-One of the twenty-five circulated specimens, Ficopomatus enigmaticus (small / medium, good specimen), was correctly identified by all participating laboratories (excluding results from the laboratory identifying to family level only).
-Further details and analysis of results can be found in the Ring Test Bulletin (Ring Test Bulletin - RTB#37) which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).
+The bulk of the errors recorded could be attributed to six specimens.
+Leptochiton cancellatus (medium, good specimen), Jasmineira caudata (medium, poor specimen), Musculus discors (small, good specimen), Axinulus croulinensis (small, good specimen), Lekanesphaera levii (medium, good specimen) and Pusillina inconspicua (medium, good / fair specimen) accounted for a total of 45% of all generic and 56% of all the specific differences recorded.
+One of these specimens, Lekanesphaera levii, was incorrectly identified at species level by all except six participants, however just five generic errors were recorded.
+None of the twenty-five circulated specimens were correctly identified by all participating laboratories.
+Further details and analysis of results can be found in the Ring Test Bulletin (Ring Test Bulletin - RTB#39) which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbagcs.org).

-2.2.2.3.2 Thirty-eighth Distribution - RT38
+2.2.2.3.2 Fortieth Distribution - RT40